 a.
-100% of the restricted unit rents affordable to households with incomes at the county 50% HUD MTSP income limit (13 points) Number of units b.
-At least 50% of the restricted unit rents affordable to households with incomes at the county 50% HUD MTSP income limit (8 points) Number of units
+100% of the restricted unit rents affordable to households with incomes at the county 50% HUD MTSP income limit (13 points)

+b.
+At least 50% of the restricted unit rents affordable to households with incomes at the county 50% HUD MTSP income limit (8 points)